 While Shtayyeh may hope to deceive an uninformed audience, the reality is clear.
 For the P.A., rewarding terrorists is not about social welfare.
 It is about incentivizing and rewarding terror and murder.
 “Pay for slay” is an abomination that should enjoy universal condemnation.

 IDF Lt.
-Col. (res) Maurice Hirsch is the Head of Legal Strategies at Palestinian Media Watch.
+Col. (res) Maurice Hirsch is director of Legal Strategies at Palestinian Media Watch.